postmannen/ctrl/README.md

 ### Load balancing

-Steward instances with the same **Nodename** will automatically load balance the handling of messages on a given subject, and any given message will only be handled once by one instance.
+ctrl instances with the same **Nodename** will automatically load balance the handling of messages on a given subject, and any given message will only be handled once by one instance.

 ### Logical structure